 Last year in October 2017 Krowji hosted it’s first Fun Palace as part of the nationwide Fun Palaces event, which runs on the first weekend of October every year.
 17 artists and makers based at Krowji ran free workshops and activities ranging from jewellery making, printmaking and ceramics to bookmaking, sewing and ink marbling.
-The event was well received by the local community and Krowji has decided to run the event again this year, on Saturday 6th October 2018.
+The event was well received by the local community and Krowji decided to run the event again this year, on Saturday 6th October 2018.

-Fun Palaces 2018 is a free, international celebration of community, bringing people together with arts, science, crafts and technology, taking place across the UK and globally, on the same weekend.
+Fun Palaces is a free, international celebration of community, bringing people together with arts, science, crafts and technology, taking place across the UK and globally, on the same weekend.

-Visitors can turn their hand to other materials and get stuck-in marbling with mixed media artist Lesley Plumridge, get hands-on with clay with ceramicist Susy Ward or have some fun making ‘beancan puppets’ with artist Chris Nixon.
+Visitors could turn their hand to other materials and get stuck-in marbling with mixed media artist Lesley Plumridge, get hands-on with clay with ceramicist Susy Ward or have some fun making ‘beancan puppets’ with artist Chris Nixon.

 Fun Palaces create events that bring together arts and sciences – but above all PEOPLE – to work together, create together, have FUN together, and in doing so, build our own communities, from the grassroots up.
 The Fun Palace at Krowji has been supported by FEAST.